nesquena/rabl/README.md

 cache 'lists', expires_in: 1.hour
 ```

-The cache keyword is used from within the base template.
-It will ignore any cache keys specified in an extended template or within partials.
+The cache keyword can be used from within the base template or any extended template including partials.

 ```ruby
 # app/views/users/index.json.rabl